10.3 C

 Related stories

-Are you planning a house removal in Southwark and...
+Are you planning a family vacation to Haridwar and...

 Situated in Southeast Asia just to the south of the Malay Peninsula Singapore is a bustling island nation and city-state formally known as the Republic of Singapore.
 Singapore’s advantageous location as a hub for maritime routes in the region is attributed to its bordering the Straits of Johor to the north, the Straits of Malacca to the west and the Singapore Strait to the south.
 The country is made up of one Major Island and sixty-three smaller islets and satellite islands that have greatly increased in size as a result of land reclamation initiatives.
 Singapore is well known for its urban design, which has produced many green and recreational areas amid its contemporary cityscape, despite its small size and high population density.